gavinzzx/CatPO/README.md

 ## Brief Introduction
 This repository provides the code and data for Cat-PO, which is a novel multimodal preference optimization framework based on cross-modal adaptive token-level rewards, thereby mitigating hallucinations and improving the truthfulness.
-The Cat-PO framework is shown below.
+The framework is shown below.

 <p align="center">
   <img src="image/Cat-PO-frame.png" width="850">